A Guide to Streamlining Your Photography Session Scheduling Process

 Let’s look at a few different approaches now!

-The first and most traditional method is the “classic” touchpoint, where you communicate with clients via email, text, or even a phone call to agree on a date and time for their session.
+The first and most traditional method is the “classic” touchpoint, where you communicate with clients via email, text message, or even a phone call to agree on a date and time for their session.

 Here’s how it works: